infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 So, what is holding us back?
 Why are we so often not able to intervene with people in suicidal crisis or even prevent people from going down that road?
 A significant barrier to suicide prevention is perpetuated by us directly: stigma (International Association for Suicide Prevention & World Health Organization, 2013).

-The casual conversation will not ever effectively help someone at risk if the helper does not truly believe that the person-at-risk can even be helped.
+The casual conversation will not ever effectively help someone considering suicide if the helper does not truly believe that the person considering suicide can even be helped.
 Our attitudes toward suicide and our personal feelings toward it are influenced by stigma.
 It can prevent our being of any help to someone on the verge of killing themselves.
-How can someone effectively help someone else at risk for suicide, if they have an inherent bias which may impede a successful intervention?
+How can someone effectively help someone else considering suicide suicide, if they have an inherent bias which may impede a successful intervention?

 We, as would-be helpers, must be cognizant of our possible (probable?) “unhelpful” attitudes and biases at the outset.
 We must address the issue of suicide stigma and how it affects us from the “get-go”.